Arnav-Kumar1/titanic_survival/README.md

 ## Project Structure

-- `data/`: Contains the dataset used for training and testing the model.
+- `csv data`: The root repo. folder contains the dataset used for training and testing the model.
-- `notebooks/`: Jupyter Notebooks showcasing data exploration, preprocessing, model development, and evaluation.
+- `notebook`: Jupyter Notebook showcasing data exploration, preprocessing, model development, and evaluation.
 - `README.md`: Overview and details of the project.

 ## Usage